Contributing to Celeritas

 [resol]

 When you’ve fully implemented the reviewer’s comment, you may mark it as resolved without commenting.
-Do not resolve a conversation if you disagree with the feed: instead, post your view in a follow-on comment and wait for the reviewer to respond.
+Do not resolve a conversation if you disagree with the feedback: instead, post your view in a follow-on comment and wait for the reviewer to respond.
 If you comment, whether to supplement your change or to iterate with the reviewer, please do not resolve the conversation since that makes it hard to find your comment.